JFK24/zeppr/README.md

 2 vectors.
 Each pair represents implicitly a time point: either 1 day or 1 hour, though no time data is required for the calculation here.
-The function is developed for daily data but can be used for hourly data with a few tricks explained below and automatized in function `mutate_cumsum_gdd()` described further below.
+The function is developed for daily data but can be used for hourly data with a few tricks explained in annexes and automatized in function `mutate_cumsum_gdd()` described further below.
 Basic Formula: ((max temperature + min temperature)/2) - base temperature